teorth/equational_theories/commentary/Equation38.md

 Any law that implies this law or its dual (laws 4, 5, 13, 24, 38, 39, 41, 62, 256, 336, 374, 463, 3051, 3359, 4117 and higher-order laws) describes sets equipped with a self-map subject to a condition.
 The equivalence class of this law is among the largest ones (40 laws in our list of 4694 laws), and a full 57% of the 4694 laws imply either law 38 or law 39.

 This law cannot hold in any non-trivial quasigroup.
 In a commutative magma it is equivalent to the constant law.
 This law together with associativity is equivalent to [law 374](https://teorth.github.io/equational_theories/implications/?374).
-Magmas satisfying this law are always submagmas of linear magmas satifying this law.
+Magmas satisfying this law are always submagmas of linear magmas satisfying this law.

 The free magma on some set `S` of generators for this law is `ℕ×S` with `f(m,s)=(m+1,s)`, namely `(m,s) ◇ (n,t) = (m+1,s)`.